Employee Assistance Program (EAP)

 Managers – tailored support for managers, who undergo the same problems as any employee, but with the added stress and responsibility that comes with leading a team.

-On-site trauma support – in the event of a crises at work such as the sudden death of an employee, a workplace accident, a natural disaster, or an act of terror.
+On-site trauma support – in the event of a crises at work such as the sudden death of an employee, a workplace accident, a natural disaster, or an act of terrorism.

-A wide range of others including nutritional & weight management, education, relocation, parenting, midlife & retirement, career, and everyday issues.
+A comprehensive list including nutritional & weight management, education, relocation, parenting, midlife & retirement, career, and everyday issues.

 There are some key features you should know about to be able to accurately communicate these benefit programs to your current and potential employees.
 Here are just a few that are important to highlight: